Hong Kong Federation of Youth Groups: Activities participated

 In order to make the program interesting, a flexible system and network is built to provide all kinds of activities for the youth to choose from according to their interests, time and skills.
 Volunteers join on a continuing basis from small-scale to large scale activities with all ranges in the Network. as volunteers to serve the guests and performers from different countries to share their interests.

 Some international volunteers programs are also provided.

 Reward system

 A reward system was set up to recognize the effort made by the youth volunteer.
 The number of the service hours is the criterion to evaluate the performance of the volunteers.
 Volunteers contributing the most in term of time will be awarded in an annual event called the Annual Volunteer Awarding Ceremony (Traditional Chinese「活得出色」義工嘉許計劃).
 Besides, they are nominated as the youth ambassadors to share their experience in providing voluntary service in school assembly to promote the spirit and encourage a wider participation of students.

 Development

-The program accumulates more than 100,000 participants providing over 4,000,000 hours of service.
+The program has accumulated more than 100,000 participants providing over 4,000,000 hours of service.
 On average, 500,000 hours are provided each year from volunteers.
-More than 300 organizations join the program as affiliated members.
+More than 300 organizations have joined the program as affiliated members.